• 2021 BUYING GUIDE •

-The "sugar blends" above have refined sugar (from sugarcane and/or sugarbeet) combined with a high-intensity sweetener (stevia or sucralose) and a low-digestible carbohydrates (erythritol or soluble fibers).
+Sugar blend = refined sugar (from cane and/or beet) + high-intensity sweetener (stevia or sucralose) + low-digestible carbohydrates (erythritol or soluble fibers).

-The sugar blends above contain honey or agave nectar as main ingredient, which are blended with stevia.
-Those blends are 2x sweeter than honey and agave nectar so should be used half as much.
-They maintain (almost) the same role of the syrup replaced with 25 to 50 percent fewer sugar and calories.
+Syrup Blends = honey or agave nectar + stevia.
+They are 2x sweeter than honey and agave nectar so we can use half as much.
+Syrup Blends maintain (almost) the same role of the syrup replaced with 25 to 50 percent fewer sugar and calories.
 Honey 2.0 is a blend of honey with a soluble fiber, without stevia; one serving (1 Tbsp) contains 8 g of fiber.

 Lite table syrups = corn syrup or high fructose corn syrup + high-intensity sweeteners (aspartame, sucralose, and acesulfame-k).